ADD and ADHD

 The exact cause of ADHD has not been determined, however, the condition is thought to have a genetic and biological component.
 ADHD tends to occur among family members.
 Many research studies currently focus on identifying which genes, or a combination of genes, may cause a person to be more susceptible to ADHD.
 Physical differences in parts of the brain are also thought to be linked to ADHD.

-How do we treat ADD / ADHD?
+How do we treat or manage ADD / ADHD?

 There is no "cure" for ADHD at this stage, however, many treatment approaches may alleviate or significantly decrease ADHD symptoms.
 As a result, improvements are evident in school/work performance, relationships with others improve, and self-esteem increases.